brilyuhns/brilyuhns.github.io/index.md

 **Scope**
 - Engineering leadership for 6 applications across 4 regulated capital-markets products (exchange, brokerage,
   custody, investor onboarding).
-- Team size: 12 engineers across Singapore, India, and Indonesia.
+- Team size: About 20 across Singapore, India, and Indonesia.
 - No CTO; direct alignment with Head of Product and business leads.
 - Ownership of architecture, platform delivery, developer productivity, and audit readiness.
 - Cross-functional collaboration with Product, Finance, and Compliance.